-We hereby consent to the incorporation by reference in the Prospectus constituting a part of this Registration Statement of our report dated March 5, 2014, relating to the consolidated financial statements of TransEnterix, Inc. appearing in the Company's Annual Report on Form 10-K for the year ended December 31, 2013.
-Our report contains an explanatory paragraph regarding the Company's ability to continue as a going concern.
+We hereby consent to the incorporation by reference in the Prospectus constituting a part of this Registration Statement of our report dated May 30, 2013, relating to the financial statements of TransEnterix, Inc. appearing in the Company's Form 8-K dated September 6, 2013.